 The busy city of Manila, the capital of the Philippines, is an exciting and energetic metropolis.
-Hop on board any of the colorful and kitschy jeepneys to get from one place to another around town.
+Hop on board any of the colorful and kitschy jeepneys to get around town.
 The iconic buses that usually pack in more people than they can hold are the main form of transportation and worth at least one ride during your visit, just for the experience.

-Manila is an eclectic mix of modern attractions and rich history, as evidenced by the many cathedrals and tributes to the city's 16th-century establishment and modern-day malls and amenities.
-The city sits on the shorefront of Manila Bay, making it a regular target for typhoons, so it is best to plan your visit outside of the rainy season (May-November).
+Manila has an eclectic mix of modern attractions and rich history, as evidenced by the many cathedrals and tributes to the city's 16th-century establishment alongside modern-day malls and amenities.

-Some of the best places to visit in Manila are the prominent churches and monuments and the impeccably landscaped public parks.
+Some of the best places to visit in Manila are the churches, monuments, and impeccably landscaped public parks.
 Manila is full of restaurants that serve up local fare, including fresh seafood.

 For other sightseeing ideas, read our list of the top attractions and things to do in Manila.

 One of your first stops in Manila should be Rizal Park.
 Sometimes referred to as Luneta Park, this is a peaceful and manicured outdoor garden located in the heart of the city.
-Throughout the park. you will see statues and monuments paying tribute to Manila's history.
+The park is a social gathering place in Manila known for its open-air concerts and chess plaza.

 Fridays are the busiest days, when thousands of people pile into the square and pray at the church for novena.
 Despite the large gatherings of church devotees, this is one of the top attractions in the city.